silarin/hello-world/CONTRIBUTING.md

 ### Make your update:
 Make your changes to the file(s) you'd like to update.
 Here are some tips and tricks for [using the docs codebase](#working-in-the-githubdocs-repository).
-  - Are you making changes to the application code?
-You'll need **Node.js v16** to run the site locally.
-See [contributing/development.md](contributing/development.md).
-  - Are you contributing to markdown?
-We use [GitHub Markdown](contributing/content-markup-reference.md).

 ### Open a pull request
 When you're done making changes and you'd like to propose them for review, use the [pull request template](#pull-request-template) to open your PR (pull request).